 Substitutions And Variations

-- If you don’t have an apple, use unsweetened applesauce.
+- Instead of shredded apple, use unsweetened applesauce.

-- In place of buttermilk, use regular whole or 2% milk or sour cream.
+- Swap in regular whole or 2% milk or sour cream in place of buttermilk.

-- Add some chopped nuts to the batter or as decoration.
+- Stir some chopped nuts into the batter or use them as decoration.
 Use walnuts, pecans or almonds.
-For the best taste, toast the nuts.
+For the best flavor, toast the nuts.

 - I have not made this cake gluten free, but many of my recipes work well with 1:1 gluten free flour such as Bob’s Red Mill.